 TEL: 0191 9035664

 At LKL, we provide a complimentary measuring service.
-We understand that not everyone feels comfortable measuring their own flooring, and we understand that (especially stair cases) can be tricky to measure.
+We understand that not everyone feels comfortable measuring their own flooring, and may not know how to measure stairs.

 However ,in this blog I’ll explain how to measure for a staircase in case you ever want to do it yourself.